-- 103. During the preparation of this Plan, several specific suggestions were made about other actions that could be taken forward in this area.
+- 103.During the preparation of this Plan, several specific suggestions were made about other actions that could be taken forward in this area.
 Suggestions cited often were especially in relation to supporting energy efficiency measures and the development of community based low (or indeed) zero carbon technology schemes.
-These specifically improving the energy efficiency of homes through advice and measures such as solar panels; public and private electrical vehicle charging points and hydropower (several rivers run through the parish) generation.
-The Parish Council intends to explore and progress this. - 104.
-Many forms of energy efficiency measures and low carbon energy developments do not require planning permission and can be developed under permitted development rights.
-In general, smallscale proposals for energy efficiency, renewable and low-carbon installations in the parish, whether they do or don't require planning permission, will be encouraged and supported.
+These specifically improving the energy efficiency of homes through advice and measures such as solar panels; public and private electrical vehicle charging points and hydropower generation (several rivers run through the Parish).
+The Parish Council intends to look into these suggestions further. - 104.Many forms of energy efficiency measures and low carbon energy developments do not require planning permission and can be developed under permitted development rights.
+In general, smallscale proposals for energy efficiency, renewable and low-carbon installations in the Parish, whether they do or don't require planning permission, will be encouraged and supported. - 105.
+However, proposals for larger-scale renewable energy or low carbon energy development could be detrimental to the character of the Parish, particularly where they are located within the Green Belt, other sensitive landscape or within the context of an historic environment.
+Therefore, it is essential that any potential adverse impacts of such developments are addressed and mitigated where possible.

-Neighbourhood planning guide | Centre for Sustainable Energy (cse.org.uk) Ecclesfield Parish Neighbourhood Plan Working Draft - February 2024
+9 Neighbourhood planning guide | Centre for Sustainable Energy (cse.org.uk) Ecclesfield Parish Draft Neighbourhood Plan Regulation 14 (Pre-Submission) Consultation Version - May 2024